-DESIRING to lay down the Statute of the Court provided for in Article 160 of his Treaty,
+Desiring to lay down the Statute of the Court provided for in Article 160 of this Treaty,

-HAVE DESIGNATED as their Plenipotentiaries for this purpose:
+Have designated as their Plenipotentiaries for this purpose:

 Baron J. Ch.
-SNOY ET D'OPPUERS, Secretary-General of the Ministry of Economic Affairs, Head of the Belgian Delegation to the Intergovernmental Conference;
+Snoy et d'Oppuers, Secretary-General of the Ministry of Economic Affairs, Head of the Belgian delegation to the Intergovernmental Conference;

-Professor Dr. Carl Friedrich OPHÜLS, Ambassador of the Federal Republic of Germany, Head of the German Delegation to the Intergovernmental Conference;
+Professor Dr. Carl Friedrich Ophüls, Ambassador of the Federal Republic of Germany, Head of the German delegation to the Intergovernmental Conference; The President of the French Republic:

-Mr. Robert MARJOLIN, Professor of Law, Deputy Head of the French Delegation to the Intergovernmental Conference;
+Mr. Robert Marjolin, Professor of Law, Deputy Head of the French delegation to the Intergovernmental Conference;

-Mr. V. BADINI CONFALONIERI, Under-Secretary of State in the Ministry of Foreign Affairs, Head of the Italian Delegation to the Intergovernmental Conference;
+Mr. V. Badini Confalonieri, Under-Secretary of State in the Ministry of Foreign Affairs, Head of the Italian delegation to the Intergovernmental Conference;

-Mr. Lambert SCHAUS, Ambassador of the Grand Duchy of Luxembourg, Head of the Luxembourg Delegation to the Intergovernmental Conference;
+Mr. Lambert Schaus, Ambassador of the Grand Duchy of Luxembourg, Head of the Luxembourg delegation to the Intergovernmental Conference;

-Mr. J. LINTHORST HOMAN, Head of the Netherlands Delegation to the Intergovernmental Conference;
+Mr. J. Linthorst Homan, Head of the Netherlands delegation to the Intergovernmental Conference;

-WHO, having exchanged their Full Powers, found in good and due form, HAVE AGREED upon the following provisions, which shall be annexed to the Treaty establishing the European Atomic Energy Community:
+Who, having exchanged their Full Powers, found in good and due form,

+Have agreed upon the following provisions, which shall be annexed to the Treaty establishing the European Atomic Energy Community.

-The Court established by Article 3 of this Treaty shall be constituted and shall function in accordance with the provisions of this Treaty and of this Statute.
+The Court established by Article 3 of this Treaty shall be constituted and shall function in accordance with the provisions of this Treaty and of this statute.